wirecard/woocommerce-ee/wirecard-woocommerce-extension/readme.txt

 Follow this [link](https://github.com/wirecard/woocommerce-ee/graphs/contributors) to see the team responsible for the development of this extension.

 == Changelog ==
+- Fix refund via Transactiontable for Guaranteed Invoice
+- Disable online refund via Order Management for iDEAL and Sofort.
-- Add giropay payment method
+- Remove payment method Masterpass
-- Improve test credentials button error handling